 Building the base of the midfield should be the Frenchman’s first priority, it’s a position that Arsenal have struggled with, since Gilberto Silva left North London in 2008.
 He was a very good option after the reign of Patrick Vieira and Emmanuel Petit, but no one has come close to those three in a long time.

-Now, with an index rating of 1.4 – the 20-year-old has only played 441 minutes and is being touted with a move away from Die Wolfie.
+Now, – the 20-year-old has only played 441 minutes and is being touted with a move away from Die Wolfie.

 If you are not good enough to command a place in a Bundesliga midfield, he’s not at the level of player that the Gunners should be looking at, although he could be a good pick up in the future.